Hurricane Names | What is a Hurricane | Survival Tips |

 Audrey, which moved over western Louisiana in June 1957; most of these deaths, like those in Camille, were drownings.

-The U.S. Forest Service made an aerial survey over a 14 county area of southern Mississippi, an area of 3.8 million acres, which revealed that about 1.9 million acres of commercial forest land in 12 counties received varying degrees of damage.
 Observations from the air indicated that hardwood forests suffered somewhat heavier damage than pine forests.
 Some of the hardwood forests were completely defoliated by severe winds.
 The Forest Service estimates damage to Mississippi saw timber at 1.8 billion board feet and to pulpwood at 1.4 million cords.

 The Life of Hurricane Betsy